 A combination of the surgeries to remove the testicle and abdominal lymph nodes may cure many early nonseminoma tumors.
 Research shows that men with advanced testicular cancer who have lymph node surgery after chemotherapy may be able to further reduce the risk of cancer recurrence.

 Managing Side Effects

 Men who have had one testicle removed usually continue to have normal sexual function and fertility, since only one testicle is needed to maintain hormone production.
 Removal of the testicular tumor can even improve fertility if the tumor suppressed sperm production.

 Removing the lymph nodes around the testicles may disrupt the nerve pathways that control ejaculation.
 NYU Langone urologic surgeons are skilled at preserving these nerves and reducing the impact on fertility and sexual activity.

-If you are concerned about a loss of fertility, our experts can refer you to NYU Langone’s Fertility Center, where specialists can advise you on banking or freezing sperm before surgery.
+If you are concerned about a loss of fertility, our experts can refer you to NYU Langone’s Fertility Center and NYU Langone Reproductive Specialists of New York, where specialists can advise you on banking or freezing sperm before surgery.

 Meet Our Doctors